svaarala/duktape/doc/low-memory.rst

   freed) even when memory usage is nearly constant.

-* Much fewer larger allocations with much less activity are needed for Ecmascript function bytecode, large strings and buffers, value stacks, the global string table, and the Duktape heap object.
+* Much fewer larger allocations with much less activity are needed for ECMAScript function bytecode, large strings and buffers, value stacks, the global string table, and the Duktape heap object.

 The ``examples/alloc-logging`` memory allocator can be used to write out